tylercamp/twvault/app/README.md

 ## TW.Vault.Manage
 Public web interface for generating a new script from the vault, previously exposed at https://v.tylercamp.me/register.

-## TW.Testing
-A tool for miscellaneous testing of different features.
-Not intended to actually be used.
-Can be checked as a reference for how to use some different utilities in the project.

 ## TW.Vault.App
 The web server application for the vault.
 Provides .NET Web API controllers for all endpoints handled by the vault, as well as JavaScript files for the main `vault.js` file that is served.